NBA Rookie of the Year 2024-25: Stephon Castle leads crowded pack

 Credit: Petre Thomas-Imagn Images

 Players just aren’t built like the 7-foot-4, 305-pound Zach Edey.
 A potentially dominant presence in the paint, he’s also shown he can swat shots away at the rim and even impact passing lanes.
-Ranking second among rookies in rebounds per game while ranking sixth in scoring, Edey’s NBA Rookie of the Year candidacy has received a strong boost thanks to a 21-point, 16-rebound performance in a late December matchup against Toronto, but there are a lot of contenders who have yet to separate from the pack.
+Ranking second among rookies in rebounds per game while ranking fifth in scoring, Edey’s NBA Rookie of the Year candidacy has been a rollercoaster but there are a lot of contenders who have yet to separate from the pack.

 Related: 10 worst NBA contracts right now, including Bradley Beal and Ben Simmons